Palya Art Tours

-Fly to remote Australian communities with Palya Art Tours to meet with Indigenous artists in a mutually-respectful environment.
+Palya Art Tours flies to remote area Indigenous communities across North Western Australia to meet with First Nation artists in a mutually-respectful environment.

 Palya Art Tours specialises in providing the support network and logistics for visitors and Indigenous artists to meet.
 Fly over breathtaking country to connect with people living the worlds most continuous cultural and artistic practice.